DatFlowTS/fcknlazyflow/README.md

 # I'm lazy af.

 ### Mac(!) => **[Brew](https://brew.sh/)** needed!
+The install script will prompt to install it or not.

 #### To install anything from here for your lazyness, simply run install.sh via curl:
 ```bash